In my search for an optimal 400-450-engined travel bike that isn’t a CCM450 I remembered the Honda CB400 SS grey imports I’d seen on ebay.

 These Fantics appear much higher spec than the air-cooled SWMs, using Zongshen’s water-cooled NC450 motor (right) claiming around 42hp.
 Could this be the first truly modern Chinese motor in this capacity?
 I tried out a Scrambler and it sure felt like it.
 Trouble is, from £6400 up to £7000, the Caballero 500s cost more than a new Honda CB500X in the UK.
 But maybe not in a year or two.

 The Zongshen RX4Cyclone sells in the US under the CSC brand.
 It uses the same NC450 single, but gets restyled as a chunky travel bike alongside their established RX3 250 Cyclone.
-The 450cc RX4 weighs well over 200kg, but maybe that depends whether you take the full luggage option.
+The 450cc RX4 weighs well over 200kg, but maybe that depends on the full luggage option.